 Neptune: The same arguments apply to Neptune as to Uranus, with one slight exception.
 Although farther out, Neptune, like Jupiter and Saturn, radiates out excess energy.
 At least as far as any life forms might describe its environment and energy supply, it’s solar-independent.

 Conclusions: Life is ultimately nothing more than an ongoing series of complex biochemical reactions.
-These responses tend to be optimal at warmer (quasi Earth-like) temperatures.
-Too cold, and the necessary chemical reactions are too sluggish if they proceed at all.
+These responses tend to be optimal at warmer (quasi-Earth-like) temperatures.
+It is too cold, and the necessary chemical reactions are too sluggish if they proceed.
 Too hot, complex organic molecules rapidly break down.
-So, Titan is probably way too chilly, and the surface of Venus, way too hot.
+So, Titan is probably way too chilly, and the surface of Venus is way too hot.
 Some real estate is too hot and cold simultaneously – Mercury and Luna (our Moon).
-My favorite solar system locations for (probably) tough-as-nails microbial life, Mars apart, are the upper atmospheres of the Jovian (gas giant) planets (Jupiter and Saturn; maybe Uranus and Neptune).
+My favorite solar system locations for (probably) tough-as-nails microbial Life, Mars apart, are the upper atmospheres of the Jovian (gas giant) planets (Jupiter and Saturn; maybe Uranus and Neptune).
 Their atmospheres are rich in organics and, no doubt, water vapor.
 The gas giants, Uranus excepted, radiate more heat energy than they receive from the Sun.

 There will be regions in their upper atmospheres that have Earth-like temperatures; there will be a lot of atmospheric mixing (useful for bringing different chemicals together); and,d of course, these planets will also have been seeded with organics and water from space via comets, meteors, cosmic dust, etc., if not seeded directly with microbial life forms via panspermia.
-The problem is finding out for sure will revolve around sending appropriate instrumentation into those planetary atmospheres that will be able to detect actual life forms, as opposed to just measuring just purely physical parameters and chemical constituents.
-So, don’t expect definite answers anytime soon. solar energy systems prices, residential solar panel systems, computer management group
+The problem is finding out for sure will revolve around sending appropriate instrumentation into those planetary atmospheres that can detect actual life forms, as opposed to just measuring purely physical parameters and chemical constituents.
+So, don’t expect definite answers anytime soon.
+Solar energy systems prices, residential solar panel systems, computer management group